classgraph/classgraph/README.md

             + fieldConstantValue + " in the classfile"))

     .matchFilenamePattern("^template/.*\\.html",
-        // templatePath is a path on the classpath that matches the above pattern;
+        // absolutePath is a path on the classpath that matches the above pattern;
+        // relativePath is just the section of the matching path relative to the
-        // inputStream is a stream opened on the file or zipfile entry.
+        // classpath element it is contained in; inputStream is a stream opened
+        // on the file or zipfile entry that matched the requested filename pattern.
-        // No need to close inputStream before exiting, it is closed by caller.
+        // No need to close inputStream before exiting, it is closed by the caller.
+        // The passed method can throw IOException.
         (absolutePath, relativePath, inputStream) -> {
-            try {
             String template = IOUtils.toString(inputStream, "UTF-8");
             System.out.println("Found template: " + absolutePath
                 + " (size " + template.length() + ")");
-            } catch (IOException e) {
-                throw new RuntimeException(e);
-            }
         })

     .scan();  // Actually perform the scan